wilwad/huawei4g-as-sms_server/README.md

 # huawei4g-as-sms_server
-Use a Huawei 4G E5186s-22a router as an SMS Server using Node
+Use a Huawei 4G E5186s-22a router as an SMS Server using NodeJS

 ![Interface](https://github.com/wilwad/huawei4g-as-sms_server/blob/master/s-l640.jpg)